 Veridical OBEs are not limited to near-death situations.
-We have seen them repeatedly in people undergoing psychospiritual crises ("spiritual emergencies") and in participants in Holotropic Breathwork workshops.
+We have seen them repeatedly in people undergoing psychospiritual crises ('spiritual emergencies') and in participants in Holotropic Breathwork workshops.
 Some of these individuals were able to observe the group from above and describe unusual behavior of some of its members, in spite of the fact that they themselves breathed with their eyes closed.
 The consciousness of others left the building and observed the environment from above or traveled to some remote locations and observed the events there.
 On occasion, these bird's-eye views appeared in the mandalas.

 These observations demonstrate without any reasonable doubt that consciousness is not a product of the brain and thus an epiphenomenon of matter.
 It is more likely at least an equal partner of matter, or possibly superordinated to it.
-The matrices for many of the aforementioned experiences clearly are not contained in the brain, but are stored in some kinds of immaterial fields or in the field of consciousness itself.
-The most promising developments in hard science offering models for transpersonal experience are David Bohm's idea of the implicate order (Bohm 1980), Rupert Sheldrake's concept of morphogenetic fields (Sheldrake 1981 and 1988) and Ervin Laszlo's hypothesis of the psi field or Akashic field (Laszlo 1993 and 2004).
+The matrices for many of the aforementioned experiences clearly are not contained in the brain, hut are stored in some kinds of immaterial fields or in the field of consciousness itself.
+The most promising developments in hard science offering models for transpersonal experience are David Bohm's idea of the implicate arcler (Bohm 1980), Rupert Sheldrake's concept of morphagenetic fields (Sheldrake 1981 and 1988) and Ervin Lazlo's hypothesis of the pst fieldra Akashic / ifed/Lazlo 1993 and 2004).
 CHAPTER THREE